Sony Sound Bar and Subwoofer: Ultimate Cinematic Bass

 3 Sound Bar for Smart TV, 80W Soundbar with Bluetooth/ARC/Opt/AUX Connect, Auto Volume Boost, 3 Equalizer Modes, 2 in 1 Detachable Soundbar for TV/PC/Gaming/Projectors Check Sound Bar for Smart TV, 80W Soundbar with Bluetooth/ARC/Opt/AUX Connect, Auto Volume Boost, 3 Equalizer Modes, 2 in 1 Detachable Soundbar for TV/PC/Gaming/Projectors on Amazon

-4 Sonos Beam Gen 2 - Black - Soundbar with Dolby Atmos Check Sonos Beam Gen 2 - Black - Soundbar with Dolby Atmos on Amazon
+4 Sonos Beam Gen 2 - White - Soundbar with Dolby Atmos Check Sonos Beam Gen 2 - White - Soundbar with Dolby Atmos on Amazon

 6 Sound Bar for Smart TV, 80W Soundbar with Bluetooth/ARC/Opt/AUX Connect, Dynamic Volume Boost, 3 Equalizer Modes, 2 in 1 Detachable Soundbar for TV/PC/Gaming/Projectors Check Sound Bar for Smart TV, 80W Soundbar with Bluetooth/ARC/Opt/AUX Connect, Dynamic Volume Boost, 3 Equalizer Modes, 2 in 1 Detachable Soundbar for TV/PC/Gaming/Projectors on Amazon